 One of the available schemenames is economist, which roughly corresponds to the style used by The Economist magazine.
-If you wanted to make the economist scheme the default for the rest of this session, you could type and if you wanted to make economist your default, even in subsequent sessions, you could type
+If you wanted to make the economist scheme the default for the rest of this session, you could type and if you wanted to make economist your default, even in subsequent sessions, you could type . set scheme economist, permanently

-'''

 . set scheme economist

-'''